 Marketing a dental office can be a struggle.
 You need new patients to grow your practice, and you want to limit expenses.
 So when you invest money in marketing and it doesn’t work, you not only have spent money on the marketing- you’ve missed out on new patient revenue.
 That makes bad marketing extremely expensive, even if you didn’t invest much in the marketing campaign.
 Having a digital marketing plan can help you avoid wasting time and money by giving your investment the best chance at achieving a return.
 It will give your campaign direction and give you a means for measuring its success.
 Creating a digital marketing plan gives you confidence as a business manager.
-Read this post below and the other posts in the series, and you’ll be ready to launch your new dental digital marketing plan.
+Read the guide below and the other posts in the series to know how to create your dental digital marketing plan for 2023 and beyond.

 Step 1 in a Dentist’s Digital Marketing Plan: Have a Goal